The Art Of Grieving

 There were even times when I wanted to run away from the black letters pouring from my heart into print.
 I stuffed a lot of pain away for a lot of years.
 Unfortunately for those like me, fear often dictates how love, happiness, and success we think we are unworthy of.

 Effexor XR has a Self-Quiz on the internet to take if you think you might be suffering from depression.

 Do you have these symptoms?

+Do these symptoms affect your ability to be yourself and function on a daily basis?
 Do your symptoms interfere with your interaction with family and friends or your enjoyment of favorite hobbies or activities?

 If you have several of these symptoms, seek out a health care professional or talk with your doctor about the disease that makes so many of us losers instead of winners.